Where To Go for Medical Care

 - Routine health exams and vaccinations

-- Ongoing care of diabetes, high blood pressure or other chronic illnesses
+- Ongoing care for chronic conditions such as diabetes, high blood pressure or heart disease

 - Non-life-threatening symptoms that you've been experiencing for a while